Guma Aguiar: Early life and education

 Aguiar was born on May 31, 1977 in Rio de Janeiro.
 He was one of four children of Ellen (née Kaplan), a Jewish mother, and Otto de Souza Aguiar, a Christian father.
 His mother is the sister of billionaire investor Thomas Kaplan, and his father was an artist and model.
 Though Ellen is halachically Jewish, she considers herself a born-again Christian; Guma was raised as a Christian and the rest of the Aguiar family practiced Christianity as well.
-At age 26, Aguiar returned to Jewish observance after meeting rabbi Tovia Singer.
+At age 26, Aguiar became religiously Jewish after meeting rabbi Tovia Singer.
 However, because he was born to an halachically Jewish mother, he did not need to formally convert.

 His family moved to Fort Lauderdale, Florida when Aguiar was one year old.
 He graduated from the Westminster Academy Christian School in 1995.
 Aguiar enrolled at Clemson University in Clemson, South Carolina but dropped out after one year.